krelbel/ALttPMSUShuffler/README.md

   usage and increase speed; the --realcopy option can be used to create real copies instead of hardlinks.

-- The --debug option can be used to make this script print the filesystem commands (deleting, creating, renaming files) it would have executed instead of executing them.
+- The --dry-run option can be used to make this script print the filesystem commands (deleting, creating, renaming files) it would have executed instead of executing them.